 Things to consider before starting a car wash business in Nigeria are capital, space, workers and car washing tools.

 Start immediately after you’ve made your proper findings.

 7. Men Boutique

-I’ve been in the clothing business on and off for about 3 years now – about the same time I started the AgidigbaMEN and must say it’s been a smooth sailing journey so far except for the ugly path where I consumed all my profit at one point.
+I’ve been in the clothing business in Nigeria on and off for about 3 years now – about the same time I started the AgidigbaMEN and must say it’s been a smooth sailing journey so far except for the ugly path where I consumed all my profit at one point.